MohanedZekry/CineScope/README.md

 3. Clone the latest source [github](https://github.com/MohanedZekry/CineScope.git)

 ## Intro
-- This app building using Flutter & TMDB API, injectable with get_it for DI, go_router for navigation between screens, BLoC as state management, hive for local storage and dio as http client.
+- This app developed using Flutter & TMDB API, injectable with get_it for DI, go_router for navigation between screens, BLoC as state management, hive for local storage and dio as http client.